kamounation/owl/README.md

-# OWL-FACTORY
+# DolphJs

-Owl.js is an express.js library for making software development easier by taking care of all the unneccessary tasks developers have to worry about.
+DolphJs is an express.js library for making software development easier by taking care of all the unneccessary tasks developers have to worry about.

-Owl.js makes it possible for junior developers to write code in an environment set-up as if they are senior's.
+DolphJs makes it possible for junior developers to write code in an environment set-up as if they are senior's.
 It supports robust codebase system and the best error handling middlewares.

-With owl.js code is written smaller as it has many repetitive features taken account of and put into the engine which is then exposed to the developer.
+With dolphJs code is written smaller as it has many repetitive features taken account of and put into the engine which is then exposed to the developer.

 # Installation